vrothberg/ai-experiments/gemini-2-run-as-bootc-vm/README.md

         --local \
         your-image-name:tag
     ```
+**:warning: we need to reference 'localhost/your-image-name:tag' as BIB does not otherwise resolve it correctly**

     * `--privileged` and `--security-opt label=type:unconfined_t` are often required for `bootc-image-builder` to perform tasks like creating disk images. [cite: 205, 206]
     * `-v $(pwd)/output:/output` maps your created output directory to the `/output` directory inside the container. [cite: 205, 206]